hallatore/MeshBlend-docs/Getting started/index.md

 ### Landscape/Landscape Grass is not blending

 - Landscapes need a static blend ID and cannot be set with the helper function.
 See more about it in [Using MeshBlend](<Using MeshBlend/index.md>)

+### Mesh not blending after material update

+- Toggle MeshBlend OFF/ON from the editor toolbar.
+This resets all meshes and their blend.